Policy 7400P2 - Procurement Methods Under a Federal Award

 2. The public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation;

-4. After solicitation of a number of sources, competition is determined inadequate.
+4. After solicitation of a number of sources, competition is determined inadequate; or

 A cost or price analysis will be performed for noncompetitive proposals when the price exceeds 50,000 150,000.